retaildevcrews/mikv-typescript/README.md

 # Build a Node.JS application using App Service, Managed Identity and Key Vault

-This sample is an Node.JS REST WebAPI application designed to "fork and code" with the following features:
+This sample is a Node.JS REST WebAPI application designed to "fork and code" with the following features:

 * Securely build, deploy and run an App Service (Web App for Containers) application
 * Use Managed Identity to securely access resources